alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_device_management_guide.md

 - Refresh your browser window *(WPS recommends using Chrome)*

 **WildXR number is already generated for a device:**
-- Double check that the device has not already been registered on the WildXR.org website
+- Double-check that the device has not already been registered on the WildXR.org website
-- If you are re-installing WildXR on a computer, you will need to remove the **Wildlife Protection Solutions** folder from your hard drive
+- If you are reinstalling WildXR on a computer, you will need to remove the **Wildlife Protection Solutions** folder from your hard drive:
   - *Ensure that **Hidden Items** are visible in your **File Explorer***
   - Open a folder and, under **View** options click **"Show"** and check **"Hidden Items"**
   - On Windows navigate to ```This PC -> C -> Users -> [Your User Name] -> App Data -> Local Low```